- Who We Are

 MARCY HERSH, SENIOR ADVOCATE

-Sarnata Reynolds joined Refugees International in October 2011 as the Program Manager for Statelessness.
-She serves as the principal liaison and focal point for RI with the UN, the US government and focus countries on this issue.
-Sarnata is also an adjunct professor at Georgetown University Law Center where she teaches a seminar on statelessness, and taught a human rights fact-finding course in 2011.
-Sarnata is a member of the National Lawyers Committee for Human Rights’ Mexico Advisory Team, she served as the Vice-Chair of Refugee Council USA and she chaired the Iraqi Refugee Working Group.
-Sarnata has appeared before Congress many times to discuss a variety of issues including the indefinite detention of stateless children in the United States before the Human Rights and Children’s Caucuses.
-Prior to joining RI, Sarnata worked as the Advocacy and Policy Director for Refugee and Migrants’ Rights at Amnesty International USA.
+Sarnata Reynolds joined Refugees International in October 2011 and serves as the principal liaison and focal point with United Nations agencies, the U.S. government, and focus countries on human rights issues.
+She has traveled to Bangladesh, Haiti, Israel, Kuwait, Lebanon, Myanmar, and South Sudan, among other countries, to document the situation of displaced populations and advocate for the protection of their human rights.
+Sarnata has also served as an adjunct professor at Georgetown University Law Center, where she taught a seminar on statelessness and a human rights fact-finding course on the repatriation of people with mental disabilities.
+Sarnata has served as a member of the National Lawyers Committee for Human Rights’ Mexico Advisory Team, as the Vice-Chair of Refugee Council USA, and as Chair of the Iraqi Refugee Working Group during the height of displacement in that country.
+Sarnata has appeared before Congress many times and represented the NGO community before the Tom Lantos Human Rights Commission on the anniversaries of the Refugee and Statelessness Conventions.
+Prior to joining RI, Sarnata worked as the Policy and Advocacy Director for Refugee and Migrants’ Rights at Amnesty International USA.
 In this position she promoted the enforcement of international human rights standards pertaining to refugees, asylum seekers, the stateless, migrants, and other uprooted people.
-Sarnata has also litigated asylum and deportation defense cases before the Court of Appeals for the Ninth Circuit, United States District Courts and Executive Office for Immigration Review.
-She has published multiple articles on international human rights and the intersection of US constitutional and immigration law.
+Sarnata has also litigated asylum and deportation defense cases before the Court of Appeals for the Ninth Circuit, United States District Courts, and the Executive Office for Immigration Review.
+She has published multiple articles on international human rights and U.S. immigration issues, and she is currently writing a book on “theoretical” nationality.
 Sarnata completed her Women’s Studies degree magna cum laude at the University of Minnesota and the University of Ulster in Belfast, Northern Ireland.
 She completed her law degree at the University of Minnesota, and studied European Union law at University College Dublin.

 MELANIE TEFF, SENIOR ADVOCATE & EUROPEAN REPRESENTATIVE